French City Tax (Taxe de Séjour)

 How is the City Tax Paid?

-• Guest payment: Guests pay the tourist tax to Holidu at the time of booking, except for Airbnb and Booking.com VCC reservations, where payment is collected directly by these channels
+- Guests pay: The tourist tax to Holidu at the time of booking, except for Airbnb and Booking.com VCC reservations, where the payment is collected directly by the channels.

-• Your responsibility: As an accommodation provider, you may have an additional declaration to make depending on your municipality.
-For specific details, please contact your local municipality
+- Host responsibility: As an accommodation provider, you may have an additional declaration to make.
+For details, please contact your municipality.

 Reporting and Payment to Authorities

-Holidu handles the declaration and transfer of city tax directly to the competent authorities on your behalf.
-This ensures compliance with French regulations.
+Holidu declares and transfers the city tax directly to the competent authorities, not to the host.
+This supports compliance with French regulations.

-Important disclaimer: Holidu does not provide individual proof of tax payment to French authorities.
-No individual tax receipt or report is issued to hosts, as reporting is submitted in an aggregated format across all properties managed through Holidu on a semi-annual basis.
+Disclaimer: Holidu does not provide hosts with proof of tax payment to French authorities.
+No individual tax receipt or report is issued, as reporting is submitted semi-annually in an aggregated format across all properties managed through Holidu.

 Check and/or Modify Your Ratings on Holidu

-Keeping your property classification accurate ensures that the correct tax rate is applied to guest bookings and helps maintain compliance with local regulations.
+Ensuring your property classification is accurate helps guarantee that the correct city tax rate is applied to guest bookings.

 Do you want to contact us?